 A. Act as an assistant to the President.
 In the absence of the President, the President-Elect shall act as the presiding officer.

-B. The President-Elect shall serve on the Membership Team.
+B. Serve on the Membership Team.

-C. The President-Elect shall be chairman of the Nominating Committee and shall verify with the Web Team that the appropriate nomination form is posted on the ESA Colorado website.
+C. Serve as chairman of the Nominating Committee and shall verify with the Web Team that the appropriate nomination form is posted on the ESA Colorado website.
 Completed nomination forms must be postmarked no later than February 15 and returned to the President-Elect in order for the nominees’ names to appear on the ballot.
 At the State Convention Second General Assembly, the President-Elect shall report the official results of the Elections of Officers.

-D. The President-Elect shall serve as chairman of the Guideline Committee and keep a record of all updates to the Guidelines.
+D. Serve as chairman of the Guideline Committee and maintain a record of all updates to the Guidelines.

 Section 10.